 There are many different types of Fasting.

 We encourage you to pray and ask the Lord how, when, and what you should fast.
 Your fasting plan should be decided with a conversation between you and the Lord.
 Allow him to direct you.
 The following are some examples of fasting.

 Absolute Fasting- Abstaining from all foods; only intake of liquids.

-The Daniel Fast- Eat no meat, no sweets and no grains.
+The Daniel Fast- Eat no meat, no sweets and no dairy.